Lansoprazole vs Omeprazole

 Lansoprazole is typically prescribed for once a day usage at 15mg – to be ingested at the same time each morning.
 Aim to take lansoprazole at least 30 minutes before eating food for best results as taking with food can slow down the digestion of the medication.

 How long does lansoprazole take to work and how long does omeprazole take to work?

-Both lansoprazole and omeprazole typically takes 2 to 3 days to have a noticeable effect on the body and in many cases the medication will only need to be taken for a matter of weeks until the symptoms have subsided entirely.
+Both lansoprazole and omeprazole typically take 2 to 3 days to have a noticeable effect on the body and in many cases, the medication will only need to be taken for a matter of weeks until the symptoms have subsided entirely.
 Always adhere to the guidelines given by your doctor or medical expert.

 If you are still unsure about which acid reflux treatment is suitable for you, please contact our Patient Support team.